tinkei/tinkei/README.md

 ### Hi there 👋

 Not much to see here as I mostly work on proprietary software:
-C++, C#, Python, MEAN stack, Android native, sentiment analysis and trading signal on K8s, HPC code in finite element exterior calculus... you name it.
+MEAN stack, Android native, sentiment analysis and trading signal on K8s, HPC code in finite element exterior calculus... you name it.

 But you can't see it.